yllvar/n8nquant/README.md

 A collection of production-ready n8nQuant workflows specifically designed for quantitative finance applications.
 Each workflow is fully documented, tested, and includes comprehensive error handling, monitoring, and integration capabilities.

-**Note:** If n8nQuant workflow saves you time and makes your quant development more efficient, please give a star on GitHub.
-It helps more developers discover this project!

 ## 📋 Workflow Catalog

 | # | Workflow Name | Category | Description | Directory |